shipcloud/shipcloud-for-woocommerce/README.txt

 8. Adjust sender and/or receiver addresses base on your current use case

 == Changelog ==

+= 1.3.2 =
+* Fixed: Correctly explode street numbers when there are digits in the street name.
+* Fixed: Start session earlier but never when headers are already sent.

 = 1.3.1 =
 * Fixed: Postcode not taken from Settings